 Hütter and Schneider narrowed their focus after Organisation’s only release, 1969’s Tone Float.
 Breaking off as a duo called Kraftwerk, their early work cut away most of their studio hands in favor of production craft from Conny Plank (Eurythmics, Cluster, Killing Joke).
 Eventually, Kraftwerk would expand to a world-renowned foursome and fully embrace technological means in order to twist them to visionary, prescient, ground-breaking musical ends.

 This year marks the 40th anniversary of the German group’s epic career midpoint—the release of Trans-Europe Express, and the first sessions for The Man-Machine—and also finds Florian Schneider joining his cofounder Ralf Hütter at the ripe old age of 70.
-With these milestones in mind, Treble celebrates the Kraftwerk catalog with synopses of all of their major releases.
+With these milestones in mind, Treble celebrates the group’s catalog with synopses of all 12 Kraftwerk albums.

 Track down the first three Kraftwerk albums on vinyl (or the online grey markets of torrents and YouTube uploads) and you’ll hear things from them you never imagined.
 Namely, they play live instruments and arrange them to credible jazz, rock noise and funk jiggle.
 This album’s “Ruckzuck,” for example, is a relatively straightforward cut full of spare keyboard staccatos and Ron Burgundy-esque flute stylings that pass in and out of groove, echoing the work of both Can before them and !!! after them.
 But joined by two drummers and with Plank’s inventive mixing, songs like “Megaherz” and the end of “Stratovarius” go completely off the improvisational rails.
 It’s a totally different kind of acquired taste than their later techno, but a fascinating listen nonetheless.